leo-project/leofs/README.md

     * LeoFS is built to operate in highly distributed environments, such as the private cloud.
     * LeoFS has NO SPOF.
     * LeoFS's cluster consists of a set of loosely connected nodes.
 So, They can be viewed as ONE-Huge Storage.
     * LeoFS is made by modular-system.
-So, It realize a lower cost of operations.
+So, It realizes a lower cost of operations.
 * 3-HIGHs
     * LeoFS is highly scalable, fault-tolerant Distributed File System for the Web.
     * Different than other DFS — LeoFS offers a number of unique benefits to users: